lambrospetrou/lambrospetrou.github.io/src/_posts/2024-10-28-server-deploy-scripts.md

 Let's now explore the `lb_try_duration 10s` configuration.

 ### Zero downtime deployments

+ℹ️ **Assumption: Your application supports graceful shutdowns.** In order for zero downtime to work properly your application has to support graceful shutdown.
+That means you do not abruptly kill your process during restarts, but instead process in-flight requests without accepting new ones, and then exiting the process.
+How you do this depends on the language and framework you use.
+For example here is how it's done in Go servers: <https://pkg.go.dev/net/http#Server.Shutdown>

 Without the line `lb_try_duration 10s`, everything would still work correctly.